nathanbowley98/Site/index.md

 ## Welcome to My Portfolio Main page!
 I'm a 3rd year BSc student studying Psychology and Computer Science and this is my portfolio.
-See below for my major projects I have made.
+See below for my major representative projects I have created.

 ## Major Projects